kishore-narendran/AliensOnEarth/README.md

 ]
 ```

-###### Once a format generation plugin ahs been added to the `generators` folder, the corresponding command line argument to generate that format at runtime is `--<FORMAT NAME>`.
+##### Once a format generation plugin has been added to the `generators` folder, the corresponding command line argument to generate that format at runtime is `--<FORMAT NAME>`.
 As an example, for the generator `generator-pdf.js`, the command line argument is `--pdf`

 ### Adding more parameters for alien details: